 There’s one other book I want to mention: Pure Dessert, by Alice Medrich.
 It’s a beautifully written and photographed book that presents whole grain flours (and other high-quality ingredients) used in interesting ways.
 This book does not fall under the “health food” category by any stretch.
 It’s a gourmet dessert cookbook that, if you bake a lot, you may want to consider for your cookbook shelf.
 It includes several recipes that will familiarize you with buckwheat flour, chestnut flour and other whole-grain flours.

-Click here for the recipe for Miniature Chocolate Cupcakes: Recipe
+Click here for a recipe for Miniature Whole Grain Chocolate Cupcakes: Recipe

 Copyright Ellen Arian, Ellen’s Food & Soul